Meet4021/Bank-Marketing-Project/README.md

 Download the Jupyter notebook and the dataset files from this repository.

-Place the dataset in the top directory of the “C” drive, or modify the Jupyter notebook so that it reads the dataset from the directory of your choice.
+Place the dataset in the top directory of the “C” drive, or modify the Jupyter notebook so that it reads the dataset from the location of your choice.